Since 2017

 Step 8

-9. Carefully separate the white from the yolk of the single egg.
-The white will go into the cheese filling, while the yolk will be brushed onto the khachapuri before baking for that beautifully golden finished crust.
+9. I separate the white from the yolk of one egg.
+The white will go into the filling, and with the yolks (2 pcs) I will brush the khachapuri before baking for an appetising golden crust.

 Step 9

-10. Gather the ingredients for the cheese filling: the suluguni cheese, the white of one egg, the half tablespoon of flour, and the 50 millilitres of milk (or water or cream depending on what you have on hand).
+10. I prepare the ingredients for the filling: suluguni cheese, the white of one egg, flour, milk.

 Step 10